This article assumes that you have experience with Apache 2 and configuring Virtual Hosts in Linux or Windows.

 - Intermediate Certificates (CA Bundle) (.crt)

-After you have downloaded the certificate files, the next step is to edit your Apache configuration file to use them.
+After you have obtained the certificate files, the next step is to edit your Apache configuration file to use them.

 sudo a2enmod ssl